Precision Gait Analysis for Dogs

 | Knuckling | ✓ No |

-- Orthopedic Palpation: Perform Cranial Drawer and Tibial Thrust tests to assess stifle stability.
+- Orthopaedic palpation: including drawer and tibial-thrust tests to assess stifle stability.

-- Radiographs (X-rays): Image the right elbow and both stifles/hips to identify bone changes or joint effusion.
+- Radiographs (X-rays): of the areas above to look for bone or joint changes.

 - Weight management to reduce stress on the joints

-- Consider physical rehabilitation once a diagnosis is reached
+- Physical rehabilitation once your vet has reached a diagnosis

 Track the trend, not just one snapshot.